pathmatics/blog/_posts/2019-07-10-how-to-build-chromium.markdown

 dpkg-buildpackage -rfakeroot -uc -b
 ```

-Assuming all went well, your packages should be located in /mnt
+Assuming all went well, your packages should be located in /mnt.
+Enjoy your fancy custom Chromium!